 Simple pocket square folds such as the puff or two point, are easy to master and give you the opportunity to display your personality while taking the time to master a complicated fold can be both enjoyable and create a real talking point at your event or occasion.

-Finally, we do get asked whether you should refer to it as a pocket square, pocket handkerchief or suit handkerchief.
+Finally, we do get asked whether you should refer to it as a pocket square, pocket handkerchief, suit handkerchief or even the French term pochette.
 For the most part, they are interchangeable, however, we definitely would advise using the term pocket square.
-A handkerchief does have the connotation of something that you use to blow your nose, whereas a pocket square is a classic touch of sartorial flair, essential to completing your outfit.
+A handkerchief does have the connotation of something that you use to blow your nose, whereas a pocket square (or pochette if you want to display your European flair) is a classic touch of sartorial elegance, essential to completing your outfit.

 In short, we at Rampley and Co believe that the pocket square offers an incredibly versatile accessory option; allowing modern men to express themselves and vary their look without having to invest in different suits and outerwear.
 You may also be interested to see our post on shirt and tie combinations which has further insights into matching your accessories to get the most of our your outfit.